Introduction

 Click for a larger image.

 Selenium photovoltaic cells are photoelectric devices that generate or control electric currents.
-They are used in various applications, including photographic exposure meters, Burglar alarms, electronic door opening and counting devices, Electronic control systems in factory assembly lines, and Industrial color perceptors.
+They are used in various applications, including photographic exposure meters, burglar alarms, electronic door opening and counting devices, electronic control systems in factory assembly lines, and industrial color perceptors.

-Vintage selenium solar cells for Russia.
+Vintage selenium solar cells.

 Selenium has a relatively wide bandgap (approximately 1.95 eV), which is advantageous for specific photovoltaic applications.
 It can be used with materials with different bandgaps to capture a broader spectrum of sunlight.
 The bandgap determines the wavelength of light that a semiconductor can absorb or emit.
 For instance, materials with a smaller bandgap might be used for infrared detectors, while those with a larger bandgap might work with visible or UV light.